spectrumero/amiberry-lite/docs/README.md

 Amiberry-Lite is an optimized Amiga emulator for ARM (32bit and 64bit) and RISC-V platforms.

 The core emulation comes from [WinUAE](https://www.winuae.net), and even the main GUI is designed to look similar to that.
-It includes JIT support, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
+It includes JIT for ARM support, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
 On top of that, there are some unique features developed specifically for Amiberry, such as the WHDLoad booter, support for RetroArch controller mapping, and several more.

 There are currently two Amiberry editions available: **Amiberry and Amiberry-Lite** - [see here](https://github.com/BlitterStudio/amiberry/wiki/First-Installation) to see which is the best pick for your needs.